-BSI provides the certificate in electronic copy.
+BSI provides the certificate in electronic copy via the BSI Connect Portal.
 BSI also provides a copy of your certificate to Responsible Wood (the Standard Owner).
 Details of your certificate are provided on the Responsible Wood website and Responsible Wood also provide a copy of your certificate to PEFC.